 Southwest Airlines was founded in 1967 in Texas by Herb Kelleher, and during its first years in existence, operated wholly within Texas.
 Fun fact: as a creative way to compete with other carriers, Southwest began giving passengers whole bottles of Chivas Whiskey included in ticket prices.
 As a result, they became the largest distributor of that brand in Texas!

 After purchasing AirTran in 2010, Southwest now serves 101 destinations in the U.S., and they're expanding internationally.
 Right now, you can travel as far as Costa Rica on Southwest planes.
-Soon, you'll be able to fly to Hawaii, hopefully by the end of 2018!
+Hawaii was even added as a travel destination in 2019!

 The Perks of Flying Southwest: